March 2025

 Rising cases of respiratory disorders such as respiratory cancers, asthma, COPD, tuberculosis, and others across the globe are prominently generating demands for respiratory devices, which ultimately results in the respiratory devices market growth.
 Here are some of the facts related to the respiratory disorders:

 In addition, rising tobacco smoking, air pollution, and allergens are some of the major risk factors that are resulting in respiratory disease conditions.
 Tobacco smoking is considered one of the world’s largest health problems.
-In 2021, around 28.3 million US adults (approximately 13.1% of males and 10.1% of females) smoked cigarettes.
-In 2020, 22.3% of the global population used tobacco: 36.7% of males and 7.8% of females.
+According to the WHO, more than 8 million people globally die from tobacco use annually.
 Thus, rising tobacco consumption and air pollution result in severe respiratory health conditions and increases the demand for the respiratory device, which in turn bolsters the respiratory devices market growth.

 The high cost associated with advanced respiratory devices such as oxygen concentrators, ventilators, continuous positive airway pressure (CPAP) machines, and several others acts as a barrier to the growth of the respiratory devices market.
 As a result of the high cost of product, it limits the extensive adoption of such devices especially in medical facilities with low resources.